AdvaithN1/Walker-Optimization/README.md

 The above file is compatible with SOLIDWORKS 2022.

 To input and simulate walker configurations, use the Design Study feature in the SolidWorks desktop app.
 This outputs CSV files with the raw simulation data.
 This data is run in batches of 200.

+Please refer to the paper for more details on the parametric model.

 ## Simulation Result Formatting